Skip to main content

 Best for: Wedding planners and social event professionals who want deep, wedding-specific planning tools with a clean interface.

-6. Cvent Social Tables — Best for Floor Plans and Event Diagramming
+6. Cvent Social Tables -- Best for Floor Plans and Event Diagramming

 Social Tables (now part of Cvent) is the industry standard for event diagramming and floor plan design.
-If your small business needs to create detailed, to-scale room layouts with 3D visualization, Social Tables is the specialist tool.
+If your small business needs detailed, to-scale room layouts with 3D visualization, Social Tables is the specialist tool.

 Pricing: